LogicalTrust/minerva_lib/README.md

 A: We successfully ran this software on Linux, FreeBSD, NetBSD, OpenBSD and Mac OS X.

 ###Q: When are you going to implement more features (like coverage)?
 A: We don't know.
-However, You're more than welcome to develop it on your own and share itwith us.
+However, You're more than welcome to develop it on your own and share it with us.

 ## Reading material